 COVID-19 vaccination campaign launch

-The Central African Government on 20 May 2021 officially launched the COVID-19 vaccination campaign with the support of partners, notably WHO, UNICEF and GAVI.
+The Central African Government on 20 May 2021 launched the COVID-19 vaccination campaign with the support of partners, notably WHO, UNICEF and GAVI.
 The campaign began with the symbolic vaccination of members of the government and health workers.
-The first lot of 60,000 doses was initially reserved for frontline health personnel and vulnerable people aged 50 and above, and later extended to religious leaders, traders, community liasion volunteers, transporters and journalists in greater Bangui, the epidemic’s hotspot, and will extend until 23 June.
-It will progressively expand to priority health districts of Bossembele, Carnot, Berberati, Gamboula, Bouar-Baoro, Baboua-Abba, Bossangoa, Paoua, Batangafo, Bambari, Bria and Bangassou in the provinces as more doses become available.
+The Ministry of Health reported that 351,316 people have been vaccinated as of 23 November.
+Frontline health personnel, vulnerable people aged 50 and above, religious leaders, traders, community liaison volunteers, transporters and journalists were targeted first by the campaign.
 The country benefits from the global roll-out of vaccines through the COVAX facility with at least 372,000 doses, according to the latest distribution forecast, in additional to bilateral donations that have been announced.
 On 6 July, the Central African Republic (CAR) received for example 150,000 doses of the Sinovac vaccine through bilateral support from the Government of China.

 Response to the second wave

 On the vigil of the campaign launch, President Touadéra on 19 May announced that a public health emergency will be declared and a number of measures taken to intensify efforts to contain the second COVID-19 wave, that has hit the country since mid-March.
 Stricter barrier measures at gathering places such as restaurants, bars, places of worship, weddings and funerals, and public transport would been announced, as well as their more rigorous reinforcement.